Promotion decision coming soon

 Teaching at ECISD has gone digital or with paper and pencil from packets that are picked up at the campuses.

 Muri noted that every students’ experience is different.
-Some students have support all day long from their parents, but there are other children who live in multi-family homes who have not adult present throughout the day and may not have access to technology.
+Some students have support all day long from their parents, but there are other children who live in multi-family homes who do not have an adult present throughout the day and may not have access to technology.

 Muri said guidance on promotion and retention will be provided in the coming days.